Top Five: Future

 In an interview with Complex, Rock said he meets with producer Scott Rudin "every week now going over this next movie", and that Rudin wants him "to work at a faster pace".
-He also suggested that "a lot of the same cast" would be involved, mentioning "you might want to see see a little more of Leslie Jones or Tracy [Morgan], once he gets better.
+He also suggested that "a lot of the same cast" would be involved, mentioning that "you might want to see see a little more of Leslie Jones or Tracy [Morgan], once he gets better.
 I think Jerry Seinfeld showed us things we haven't seen."

 The 2016 Tyler Perry comedy film, Boo!
 A Madea Halloween, is based on a fictional film featured in Top Five.